Trauma

 Adverse Childhood Experience (ACE) Measurement

-One point that I like to make is that we call them adverse childhood experiences (ACEs), not adverse childhood events.
+One critical point is that we call them adverse childhood experiences (ACEs), not adverse childhood events.
 Two people could have a very similar event and they could be experienced entirely differently.
 One could experience much higher levels of toxic stress.

 That's being said, there are a lot of shortcomings with the ACE measure.
 One is that it doesn't capture the frequency of an experience.
 It asks, did this happen?
 Yes, or no?
 There's a difference between something happening once and someone growing up in a household that happened on a consistent and regular basis.